 - Ad extensions

 Locations, languages, and audience interests target the users, so Google can deliver the ads to the right people.
-The budget & bidding determine the reach & ad ranking as well.
+The budget and bidding determine the reach and ad ranking as well.

 The ad extensions allow text ads to look more relevant to online users.
-Depending on the business industry & campaign objectives, advertisers activate them from a range of different options.
-To promote a local brand, we recommend considering these ad extensions as priority:
+Depending on the business industry and campaign objectives, advertisers activate them from a range of different options.
+To promote a local brand, we recommend considering these ad extensions as a priority:

 - Sitelink extensions

 - Call extensions

 - Review extensions